rb12345/gnuplot_i/README.md

 Overview
 --------

-The `gnuplot_i` interface library enables developers to create [gnuplots](http://www.gnuplot.info/) from their C programs.
+The `gnuplot_i` interface library enables developers to create [gnuplots](http://www.gnuplot.info/) directly from their C programs.

 The program works by creating a UNIX pipe through which gnuplot commands are sent and then executed.